harvester/harvester/enhancements/20220614-single-root-io-virtualization.md

 ![host cluster SR-IOV](20220614-single-root-io-virtualization/host-cluster-sriov.png)

 When the guest pod needs a VF, it makes an HTTP request to the host cluster's api-server.
-The request is `POST /apis/v1beta1/devices.harvesterhci.io/vfclaim` to create a VF claim for itself.
+The request is `POST /apis/v1beta1/devices.harvesterhci.io/pcideviceclaim` to create a PCI Device Claim for the VF's PCI Address.
 If that host has free VFs, then the `vf-allocator` decrements the number of allocatable vfs on that node.

 The `vf-allocator` attaches the VF using a Multus CNI configuration and recreates the VMI pod.